malemalice/rakutak-db-checker/prompt.md

 ### Schema Validation with Ignored Columns
 > Write a function that compares table schemas between source and target databases, but allows target to have additional columns that are in the ignored list.

+### Detailed Mismatch Logging
+> Write a function that logs complete source and target row data when hash mismatches occur.
+Include primary key values, all column data, and specific differences between the rows.

+### Row Data Fetcher for Debugging
+> Create a function that retrieves complete row data from a database given a table name and primary key values.
+This should be used for detailed logging of mismatched rows.

 ---

 ## 🎲 Sample Data Comparison